AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 1. **Prepares Issuance Input:** Constructs the input parameters for issuing the token including symbol, amount, memo, and recipient address.

-2. **Calls Smart Contract Method:** Sends the transaction to the sidechain smart contract to issue the token.
+2. **Calls Smart Contract Method:** Sends the transaction to the dAppChain smart contract to issue the token.

 3. **Handles Success:** Updates the notification to show successful issuance and notifies the user that the token will appear in their wallet.